Philip Ahn: Early life and education

 When he was in high school, Ahn visited the set of the film The Thief of Bagdad where he met Douglas Fairbanks.
 Fairbanks offered him a screen test, followed by a part in the movie.
 However, his mother told him, "No son of mine is going to get mixed up with those awful people."

 Ahn graduated from high school in 1923 and went to work in the rice fields around Colusa, California.
 The land was owned by the Hung Sa Dan, or Young Korean Academy, a Korean independence movement that trained Koreans to become leaders of their country once it was free from Japanese rule.
 Since Koreans could not own land in California, the Academy put the property in Ahn's name.
 Unfortunately, the rice crops failed because of heavy rains, and Ahn found himself deeply in debt.
 He went to work as an elevator operator in Los Angeles to pay back the debt and help support his family.

 It was not until 1934 that he could afford to attend the University of Southern California.
 His father told him if he really wanted to be an actor, he had to be the best actor he could and convinced him to take acting and cinematography courses.
 While still a student, he appeared in a stage production of Merrily We Roll Along, which toured the western United States.

 Ahn served as president of the USC Cosmopolitan Club, was chairman of the All University Committee on International Relations and was assistant to the dean of male students as advisor for foreign student affairs.
-He organized visits by foreign dignitaries, including Princess Der Ling of China, Indian journalist Chaman Lal and archeologist-explorer Robert B. Stacey-Judd.
+He organized visits by foreign dignitaries, including Princess Der Ling of China, Indian journalist Diwan Chaman Lall and archeologist-explorer Robert B. Stacey-Judd.
 After completing his second year, however, Ahn dropped out to act full-time.